SCHOOL CHOICE, QUALITY & VALUE ADDED

 What factors (such as school fees, distance, test scores, and amenities) most influence parental choices between public and private primary schools in poor villages in Pakistan?
 How would introducing school vouchers affect school enrollment patterns and household welfare in these communities?

-Peer and School Characteristics Influence Choice: Parents consider peer quality and amenities when choosing schools, and access to low-fee private schools provides substantial welfare value equal to 25–100% of monthly per capita income for users.
+Parents value more than price: Choices are also shaped by peer quality and amenities; access to low-fee private schools delivers substantial welfare gains—on average, about 25% (and up to 100%) of monthly per capita income for users.

-Equity Gains for the Disadvantaged: Welfare benefits from vouchers and low-fee private schools are largest for the poorest and least educated families, helping to reduce educational inequality in rural Pakistan.
+Welfare and equity gains are concentrated among the disadvantaged: The greatest benefits from vouchers and low-fee private schools go to the poorest and least educated families, helping to reduce educational inequality.

 Why This Matters